Testa-dor/gelbooru-suite-userscript/README.md

 <hr>
 </details>
 <details>
-<summary>Immersive Gallery Viewer 🖼️</summary><br><p>Ditch the tab-spam.
-The Immersive Viewer lets you jump into a dedicated, full-screen mode to browse posts one-by-one, right from the gallery page.</p>
+<summary>Immersive Gallery Viewer 🖼️</summary><br><p>The Immersive Viewer lets you jump into a dedicated, full-screen mode to browse posts one-by-one, right from the gallery page.</p>
 <ul>
 <li><strong style="color: #e95757;">Focused Viewing:</strong> Hides the page clutter, letting you focus on one post at a time in a clean, edge-to-edge layout.</li>
 <li><strong style="color: #e95757;">On-Demand Info Panel:</strong> Press <code>i</code> to slide out a sidebar with all the post's tags, stats, and actions, neatly organized.</li>